 We may store your data on servers provided by third party hosting vendors with whom we have contracted.
 These vendors have been qualified and are industry leaders in data management.
 Security technology called SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
 SSL is an industry standard and is used by millions of websites in the protection of their online transactions with their customers.
 This security measure is used by all HOC hired third party vendors, ensuring secure data transmission.

 · not to share your user ID or password with anyone else

-· to log off the HOC’s camp management software (Campsite) website when you are finished
+· to log off the HOC’s camp management software (Campsite and WebRezPro) website when you are finished

 · to take customary precautions to guard against “malware” (viruses, Trojan horses, bots, etc.), for example by installing and updating suitable anti-virus software